 The Department of Psychiatry encourages faculty to interact with the media to raise awareness of our programs and research.
 The Communications Office is pleased to help publicize news of faculty, staff, and student scholarly work, community service, honors, awards, or other newsworthy activities.
 For faculty and staff at NYSPI, please review the media policy guidelines below when interacting with the media.

-- CUMC faculty are encouraged to contact the NYSPI Communications Office or the CUMC Communications Office for expert assistance and guidance when contacted by the media; please see the full CUMC Media Relations Policy here.
+- CUIMC faculty are encouraged to contact the NYSPI Communications Office or the CUIMC Communications Office for expert assistance and guidance when contacted by the media; please see the full CUIMC Media Relations Policy here.

 - The NYSPI Media Policy guidelines below govern the interactions between New York State Psychiatric Institute employees and the media.